The French Angel

 Maurice Tillet (/fr/; Мори́с Тийе́; 23 October 1903 – 4 September 1954) was a Russian-French professional wrestler, better known by his ring name, The French Angel/The Angel.
 Tillet was a leading box office draw in the early 1940s and was twice World Heavyweight Champion in the American Wrestling Association run by Paul Bowser in Boston.

-It has been rumored that Tillet was the inspiration for the storybook and animated movie character Shrek based on their resemblance.

 Early life

 Tillet was born in 1903 in the Ural in Russia to French parents.
 His mother was a teacher and his father was a railroad engineer.
 Tillet's father died when he was young.
 As a child, he had a completely normal appearance and was even given the nickname "The Angel" by his mother due to his innocent face.
 In 1917, Tillet and his mother left Russia due to the Revolution and moved to France, where they settled in Reims.
 When Tillet was twenty years old, he noticed swelling in his feet, hands, and head, and after visiting a doctor was diagnosed with acromegaly—a condition usually caused by a benign tumor on the pituitary gland, resulting in bone overgrowth and thickening.

 Tillet completed his law degree at the University of Toulouse, but felt he would never be successful due to his deep voice and physical appearance.
 Tillet served in the submarine service of the French Navy for five years as an engineer.
 It was also believed that Tillet could speak at least 14 languages.